 The implementation plan commences at Process Refinement and ends at Month-End Support.

-That’s practically the entire project!
+That’s almost the entire project.

 I’m going to break down each one of those circles and also highlight the appropriate phase for each activity.

 To provide some context and background, I’ll be referencing my guidebook to software implementations that explains exactly how to use the four phases along with some prerequisites and a cutover plan.

 Prior to doing anything on a software project, there has to be a definite business need, a solid value proposition, along with a gain or benefit after implementing the software.
 Typically this benefit will come in the form of a return on the investment (ROI) the company made to procure and install the software.
 The formula for ROI is as follows:

 Since ROI is calculated in percentage, multiply this result by 100.

 Example: let’s say a manufacturing company decides to implement new software.
 The estimated total investment for this software is $15MM USD.
 The anticipated cost savings (or gains) from implementing this software is $25MM USD.
 Therefore, the anticipated ROI for this project is 67%.
 I say “anticipated” because this calculation is based on assumptions and those assumptions may or may not happen.

 Calculating the benefits of implementing software is always the first step; a business case, or justification, has to occur before anyone talks about buying new software.